Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 Any other names are considered invalid.

+### Request/response transfer configuration

-The key-value pairs of the sections represent request and response data.
+In the request/response type of transfer, the key-value pairs of the sections represent request and response data.
 Each byte of the data is represented as a string value of the form `xx`, where `x` is a hexadecimal number, e.g. `1A`.
-All the data bytes are represented as a consecutive string of such values, e.g.
+All the data bytes are represented as a consecutive string of such values, e.g. `1A2B3C`.
-`1A2B3C`.

 Thus, if a request has the bytes `00` `01` `03` `04` and the response is `AA` `BB` `CC`, you should add the following key-value pair to the